sm925/matrix-algebra/README.md

 # matrix-algebra
-python package create a package that does basic matrix algebra such as addition, subtraction, multiplication, matrix inversion, etc.
+python package that does basic matrix algebra such as addition, subtraction, multiplication, matrix inversion, etc.